Aussie5380/ChirpR-OS---T-Deck-Pro/README.md

 Would love to import meshtastics LoRa implementation and rework the UI for e-paper to setup, register and send messages via LoRa.

-***Possibly open to opening this project up for help with development here on GitHub depending on the interest - ill open a pull request, feel free to share your thoughts or express interest***
+***Possibly open to opening this project up for help with development here on GitHub depending on the interest - feel free to share your thoughts or express interest***

 Below is whats already implemented: